 I study the political economy and social theory of information technology.
-I’m a Senior Research Fellow in the Emerging Technologies Research Lab // Department of Human Centred-Computing // Faculty of Information Technology // Monash University // Melbourne, Australia.
+I’m a Senior Lecturer in the Emerging Technologies Research Lab // Department of Human Centred-Computing // Faculty of Information Technology // Monash University // Melbourne, Australia.
 I’m also an Associate Investigator with the ARC Centre of Excellence for Automated Decision-Making & Society.

 Currently, my work is funded by a DECRA fellowship from the Australian Research Council for a project researching the market for insurance technology, the regime of actuarial governance, and the impacts of this risky business on our lives and for our future.
 See this recent journal article by me for an overview of the framework and agenda that motivates my research.